China cuts budget deficit ratio for first time since 2012

 “However, we expect infrastructure construction growth to moderate, not collapse.
 The government is able to handle a cut in the deficit ratio without sacrificing state-led investment.”

-Despite the lower deficit target, the absolute amount of the deficit is expected to be unchanged at 2.38 trillion yuan ($375.92 billion), according to the finance ministry’s annual budget report.
+Despite the lower deficit target, the absolute amount of the deficit is expected to be unchanged at 2.38 trillion yuan, according to the finance ministry’s annual budget report.

 The Ministry of Finance said the budget deficit ratio “is commensurate with China’s steady economic growth and sound fiscal operations, and will expand the space for long-term development and macro regulation”.